-Our grantmaking in the Greater Boston area focuses on organizations that help teens and young adults get re-connected to a supportive community, with the services and skills they need to become independent adults.
+Our grantmaking in Greater Boston focuses on organizations that help teens and young adults get re-connected to a supportive community and become independent adults.
 Typical grants range from $2,500 to $25,000, with occasional larger and multi-year commitments.
 Examples include:

 Fenway Health — the Borum Health Center provides behavioral health services to young LGBTQ adults ages 12–29 who need a health center that really understands them